Detecting $\beta$ elements in iterated algebraic K-theory: Overview of the toolkit

-which strongly converges to $E_*^c(X^{h\bT})$ when $E_*X$ is finite type or the spectral sequence collapses at the $E_{*,*}^N$-page for some $N\ge 2$, and conditionally converges otherwise.
-If, in addition, $X$ is a commutative ring spectrum, then this is a spectral sequence of $E_*E$-comodule algebras where $E_*X$ has the Pontryagin product. \end{prop} \begin{proof} The proof is the same as that of \cite{BR05} and therefore we omit it here. \end{proof}

-\begin{prop}[c.f Section 3 in \cite{BR05}] Suppose $E_*THH(R)$ is a non-negatively graded graded $\mathbb{F}_p$-vector space.
-The $d^2$ differentials in the generalized homological homotopy fixed point spectral sequence associated to $THH(R)$ are of the form
+which we simply call the \emph{homotopy fixed point spectral sequence}.
+If, in addition, $X$ is a commutative ring spectrum, then this is a spectral sequence of $\mathsf{E}_*\mathsf{E}$-comodule algebras where $\mathsf{E}_*X$ has the Pontryagin product. \end{prop} \begin{proof} The proof is essentially the same as in \cite[Prop.
+2.1, Prop.
+4.1]{BR05} so we omit it. \end{proof} \begin{lem} The $d^2$ differentials in the homotopy fixed point spectral sequence associated to $\THH(R)$ are of the form